×

 Blood Supply

-Blood supply to this muscle comes from the radial recurrent artery.
+Blood supply to this muscle comes from the radial recurrent artery, a radial artery branch that supplies the forearm and contributes to the elbow joint’s anastomotic network.

 Action